dirediredock/wikigraph_infovis/README.md

 # wikigraph_infovis

-A network infographic of programming languages (PLs) - this project explores how to create an all-at-once visualization of PLs, how they influence each other, and how they develop over time.
+This project is about a data-driven infographic of programming languages, a network graph visualization of how languages influence each other and develop over time.
+Project for 2022 CPSC547 (Information Visualization) at UBC.

-The data comes from Wikipedia, specifically from PL pages (.en) that have an "infobox" HTML tag, which has href links that can be recursively Python scraped to construct an adjacency matrix, which in turn translates into a graph.
-In this network graph ach unqiue PL is a node, and relationships between nodes is determined by how PLs relate to one another.
-Supplementary data can include year of introduction, programming paradigm, and typing discipline.
+The data comes from Wikipedia, specifically from English pages (.en) that have an "infobox" HTML tag, which has href links that can be recursively Python scraped to construct a network graph adjacency matrix.
+In this graph each unqiue PL is a node, and relationships between nodes is determined by how PLs influence one another.
+Supplementary data includes year of first appereance, and can be expanded to include programming paradigm and typing discipline, for example.

 ### Git Setup Cheatsheet